FREE ONLINE ED ASSESSMENT. Start Here

 With this in mind, the CDC suggests limiting alcohol to no more than two drinks a day.

 As you may already know, drinking heavily can affect your heart health too.
-A review found that daily binge drinking was associated with arrhythmia (irregular heartbeat) and hypertension — both conditions affect blood flow to the penis.
+A review found that daily binge drinking was associated with arrhythmia (irregular heartbeat) and hypertension — both conditions can affect blood flow to the penis.

 Learn more about the connection between alcohol and sexual performance in our guide.